Princeton, N.J. — You can't do the same thing over and over again and expect different results.

 For two straight years, Penn football’s reluctance to make changes at the quarterback position has embodied that narrative.
 And Saturday’s 42-14 loss at No. 9 Princeton might have been the worst example yet.

-If you haven’t read the recap of Saturday’s game, here’s an abridged summary: Penn went down 21-0 in the first half after not being able to move the ball in sophomore quarterback Ryan Glover’s three drives, Robinson threw touchdown passes on both of his first two drives to make it a one-score game, then Penn still insisted on switching the two as the Tigers went on to pull away.
+If you haven’t read the recap of Saturday’s game, here’s an abridged summary: Penn went down 21-0 in the first half after not being able to move the ball at all in sophomore quarterback Ryan Glover’s three drives, Robinson threw touchdown passes on both of his first two drives to make it a one-score game, then Penn still insisted on switching the two as the Tigers went on to pull away.

 No, I don’t think Penn would have won if Robinson played the whole game.
 Princeton was one of the best, if not the single best, Ivy League football team since the conference moved to Division I-AA in 1982.
 (It’s that the Tigers won’t get the chance to see how they would stack up in the FCS playoffs, but that’s an argument for a different day.)